joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 ---
 title: "Breaking Kindle DRM"
 date: "2026-06-04T01:05:37.000Z"
 description: "Amazon's Kindle DRM is notoriously annoying and difficult.
-After spending a weekend working reverse engineering each layer of the DRM protection and eventually figured out how to decrypt a Kindle book that I bought on my Kindle so I can convert it to EPUB and finally be able to read it on my Kindle.
+After spending a weekend working reverse engineering each layer of the DRM protection and eventually figured out how to convert a Kindle book that I bought on my Kindle so I can convert it to a format that can be read on my Kindle.
 Yes, it's as ridiculous as it sounds."
 tags: ["reverse-engineering", "drm"]
 published: true
 ---